-Using the platform of quality Christian education, Community Baptist Christian School exists to partner with parents to love, educate, and disciple their children by prayerfully speaking God's Truth into their lives in order to prepare them for life and eternity.
+Community Baptist Christian School partners with families to love, educate, and disciple children to preparer them for life and eternity

 To produce well equipped men and women who love, serve, lead, and grow in the Lord.